Jade Gresham

-Jade Gresham (born 24 August 1997) is an Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
-He was drafted as pick 18 in the 2015 AFL draft.
+Jade Gresham (born 24 August 1997) is an Australian rules footballer playing for the Essendon Football Club in the Australian Football League (AFL).
+He was initially drafted by the St Kilda Football Club with pick 18 in the 2015 AFL draft.

+Early life and junior football

+Of Yorta Yorta indigenous descent, Gresham was raised in the northern suburbs of Melbourne.
+He played junior football with South Morang Football Netball Club in the NFNL and the Northern Knights in the TAC Cup competition.

+Gresham was recruited by St Kilda to the AFL at pick No. 18 in the 2015 National draft.